juanborgesv/100-Days-Of-Android-Development/README.md

   - [Example 2](https://github.com/LordSomen/100DaysOfML/blob/master/Log.md)

 ## Learning resources
 Udacity's courses are a great point of start.
-Courses are listed ordered from basic to advanced that covers great material about Android Development.
-As I complete more courses I will be adding more, but for now these should be good for now:
+Courses in Android Basics Nanodegree section are ordered from basic to advanced, they cover great material about Android Development.
+As I complete more courses I will be adding more, but these should be good for now:

 ### Android Basics Nanodegree:
 1. [Android Basics: User Interface](https://www.udacity.com/course/android-basics-user-interface--ud834)